-I’m the author of a debut novel, set in Belfast and Harris in the early 70s.
+I’m the author of a debut novel set in Belfast and the Isle of Harris, in the early 70s.

 As a teenager living in Northern Ireland at the height of the conflict, I spent my days desperately wishing for peace.
 When the violence showed no signs of ending, I left.
 A cop out, some might say.
 For me it was the right decision because it took decades before peace became a possibility.